19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (j) the consequences for any breach of the regulations, including making any act or omission in contravention of such regulations an offence and prescribing penalties for such offence not exceeding a fine of $20,000 or imprisonment for a term not exceeding 12 months or both; and

-(k) different provisions in respect of eligible children whose parents have not attained the age of majority.
+(k) different provisions in respect of a child eligible for membership of the Scheme whose parents have not attained the age of majority.

 [13/2011 wef 01/05/2011]